DOL-003/dol-003-web/app/views/compendium/content/index.md

 ## Contributing

 This entire website is [open source](https://github.com/jmarquis/controllers){:target="\_blank"}, and contributions are welcome!
-This is intended to be a community resource, so if you have ideas for making it better, join us in [Discord](https://discord.gg/HwtPU7tkCT){:target="\_blank"} and let us know!
+The Compendium is intended to be a community resource, so if you have ideas for making it better, join us in [Discord](https://discord.gg/HwtPU7tkCT){:target="\_blank"} and let us know!